 Located on the northern shores of Lake Ontario, Prince Edward County is a relatively young but rapidly growing wine region in Ontario.
 Its cooler climate and limestone-rich soil make it well-suited for producing crisp white wines, Pinot Noir and Chardonnay.
 The region has gained recognition for its quality wines and picturesque vineyard landscapes.

 Nova Scotia, on Canada’s east coast, has also emerged as a notable wine region in recent years.
-The Annapolis Valley, in particular, is known for its cool climate and maritime influences, which contribute to producing aromatic white wines and sparkling wines.
+The Annapolis Valley, in particular, is known for its cool climate and maritime influences, which contribute to the production of aromatic white wines and sparkling wines.
 Grape varieties such as L’Acadie Blanc, Seyval Blanc, and Pinot Noir are commonly grown in this region.

 Last but by no means least, Quebec‘s wine industry is centred primarily in the Eastern Townships region, located in the southern part of the province.
 Despite its colder climate, Quebec has been producing wine for several decades, focusing on cold-hardy grape varieties such as Frontenac, Marquette, and Vidal.
 The region is also known for its production of Icewine.